Routing

 pracht typegen

-This writes src/pracht-routes.d.ts for route id and param types plus src/pracht-routes.ts for an adapter-agnostic href() helper.
+This writes src/pracht.d.ts for route id and param types plus src/pracht-routes.ts for an adapter-agnostic href() helper.

 import { Link, useNavigate } from "@pracht/core";